Other: fleeceflower, zhi he shou wu

 Two varieties are predominantly used.
-Traditional Chinese medicine call for a Fo-Ti which is cured in a traditional black bean sauce, however there is also a form known as "White Fo-Ti" which is the uncured and raw root which is firm, coarse, and light brown or beige in color.
+Traditional Chinese medicine call for a Fo-Ti which is cured in a traditional black soybean sauce, however there is also a form known as "White Fo-Ti" which is the uncured and raw root which is firm, coarse, and light brown or beige in color.
 The variety stocked by Mountain Rose Herbs is cured in the black soybean sauce according to traditional Chinese standards.

 Teas and tinctures.
 Traditionally combined with jujubes and/or biota to treat insomnia.
 Sometimes found in capsule form.